Bipolar Disorder Test

 Frequently Asked Questions

-What does this questionnaire screen for?
+What does this Bipolar Disorder Test screen for?

-It screens for signs of bipolar spectrum conditions, including presentations that may not match classic mania or hypomania.
-It focuses on patterns of mood elevation, energy changes, and related history.
+It screens for signs of bipolar spectrum conditions — including presentations that may not match classic mania or hypomania.
+It focuses on patterns of mood elevation, energy changes, reduced need for sleep, and cycling between high and low mood states, particularly when these occur alongside depressive episodes.

 Who is this questionnaire intended for?